bowtoes/NAeP/docs/docs.md

 |`0x20`|`blkAlign`|`2`  |0                     |**-**|**0**|'Block align'; I have no idea what this means.
 |`0x20`|`blkAlign`|`2`  |0                     |**-**|**0**|Bits per sample, 0 in wem files?

-The samples in this table are taken from a specific file in the NieR: Automata game directory:
+The samples in this table are taken from a specific file in the NieR:Automata game directory:
 * `data/sound/stream/5731267.wem`

 # 4. Sources referenced